cycle/docs/basic/select.md

 The Repository provides multiple methods to select the entity.

-To find the entity using it's primary key:
+To find the entity using its primary key:

 ```php
 $entity = $repository->findByPK(1);
 ```

-> Note, the method will return `null` if no entity found.
+> Note, the method will return `null` if no entity is found.

-To find an entity by any of it's field(s) use:
+To find an entity by any of its field(s) use:

 ```php
 $entity = $repository->findOne([